 As a meeting place - of earth and water, city and suburb, culture and ecology - the Alewife Reservation and Alewife Brook Parkway play an important role in the lives of people and other animals alike.
 The area is rich with physical and symbolic connections: hydrologic connections link wetlands, rivers, floodplains, and neighborhoods; restored and protected ecosystems link wildlife habitats and thus stain biodiversity; a network of trails and paths connects people to each other, to a significant historic legacy, and to the wilder, natural world which is the home for many animals

-New Charles River Basin Master Plan, 1995 Executive Summary
+1995 Charles River Basin Master Plan Executive Summary file size 3MB

 Charles River Basin Master Plan (2002)

 The Master Plan for the Charles River Basin is a comprehensive look at the parks, parkways, river banks, and watersheet of the Charles between the historic Charles River Dam and Watertown Square.
 Articulating a vision developed in partnership with the public over a two-year period, the Plan’s goal is to restore the Basin’s outstanding historic landscape character while addressing the needs of the twenty-first century.
 The Plan serves to guide the stewardship, the management, and the maintenance of the park land, parkways, and the water sheet.
 Key initiatives include preserving the historic and character-defining features of the Charles River Basin, improving the parkland and support appropriate uses, improving the river channel and manage access to the water, improving access and circulation to and throughout the Basin, and supporting management and maintenance of the Charles River Basin.
 The ideas and thoughtful participation of countless individuals and organizations made this Plan possible.
 Thanks to their continuing efforts, positive change is occurring in the Basin.

 Upper Charles River Reservation Master Plan file size 6MB